 You can get a credit card in three ways.

-1. If you have a good credit score or CIBIL score, some banks offer you credit cards on their own.
-You must have received SMS, notifications from your bank app, or even those calls from executives informing you that you’re eligible for one.
+If you have a good credit score or CIBIL score, some banks offer you credit cards on their own.
+You may have received SMS notifications from your bank, or even calls from executives informing you that you’re eligible for one.

 All you have to do is follow those instructions after being prompted, and most likely, the card will be delivered to you.

-a.
-Select your choice of credit card based on the options.
-There are various types of cards offering various features.
+1. Select your choice of credit card based on the options.

 Having a credit card in your wallet gives you access to a lot of discounts and features which you might not get with your debit card or internet banking, or UPI features.
 Let’s cover a few of them below.

-1. Rewards & discounts - The rewards, cashbacks, and points accumulated for using a credit card can be later used to purchase other items at massive discounts.
+The rewards, cashback, and points accumulated for using a credit card can be later used to purchase other items at massive discounts.
 Many cards also give complimentary access to VIP lounges at airports, discounts on select restaurants, and not to forget the benefits provided when shopping online.

 Suppose you buy the latest iPhone with your credit card for ₹90,000, and you get it converted into 6 EMIs of ₹15,000 each.
 Now, after each cycle, you will only have to pay ₹15,000 (plus interest) till you clear the entire amount.
 But note that your card will be blocked till you clear the whole amount.

-Owning a credit card and using a credit card are two different aspects.
+Owning a credit card and using a credit card are two very different things.
 When used prudently, credit cards can help cover a lot of expenses and maintain good credit health (credit score).
 Consider the points below to understand more in detail

-1. Know the best credit cards to apply for - with an array of credit cards available, it’s always sensible to choose a card with features you are likely to utilize the most.
+With an array of credit cards available, it’s always sensible to choose a card with features you are likely to utilise the most.
 Choosing a card that has a lot but you may not use will only be at a loss for you.

 Each bank has its own criteria to be eligible but below are a few common checkpoints